 The UI is created using PyQt standard Widgets.

-The placement interval value is shown in a QLineEdit widget.
+The point interval value is shown in a QLineEdit widget.
 I've added a QIntValidator to constrain the value that a user may enter.

 DgnElementSetTool